GamesCrafters/GamesmanNova/README.md

-# Nova
+# GamesmanNova

-This is a re-focused spinoff of Dr. Dan Garcia's [GamesmanClassic](https://github.com/GamesCrafters/GamesmanClassic), a system for strongly solving (_takes a deep breath_) complete-information turn-based deterministic abstract strategy games, such as Tic-Tac-Toe, Connect4, and Chess (if it weren't so darn big).
-In particular, the purpose of Nova is to take learnings and ambitions from GamesmanClassic and provide a software system with an architecture that can accommodate them through meaningful, equally performant, and safe abstractions.
+Nova is a research project primarily built for efficiently searching extensive-form games, such as Tic-Tac-Toe, Connect4, and Chess (if it weren't so darn big).
+In particular, the prupose of this project is to take learnings and ambitions from [Prof. Dan Garcia's](https://people.eecs.berkeley.edu/~ddgarcia/) multi-decade project [GamesmanClassic](https://github.com/GamesCrafters/GamesmanClassic) and provide a software system that is more general, performant, and ergonomic.

 ## Installation